VelocityVMM/Velocity/docs/APISPEC/u.md

 ## `/u/user` - POST <a name="post-u-user"></a>

 Retrieve information about the current user.
-The `authkey` is used to infer the user, unless the `uid` field is specified.
+The request's `authkey` is used to infer the user, unless the `uid` field is specified.

 > **Note**
 >